Centerville Community School District (Iowa)

 The Centerville Community School District is a public school district headquartered in Centerville, Iowa.

-It serves areas in Appanoose County, including Centerville, Cincinnati, Exline, Mystic, Numa, Rathbun and the surrounding rural areas.
+It serves areas in Appanoose County, including Centerville, Cincinnati, Exline, Mystic, the majority of Numa, Rathbun and the surrounding rural areas.

 The school's athletic teams are the Reds and Redettes, their colors are Scarlet and Black, and they are in the South Central Conference.

-Tom Rubel was hired as the interim superintendent in 2016.
+Mark Taylor was hired as the interim superintendent in 2022.

 Schools

 The district operates five schools, all in Centerville: